91DarioDev/GYOES-generate-your-own-entropy-seed/README.md

 This is a python script that accepts as a parameter a string of 256 bits ( 01 ) created with your own entropy and generates a bip39 mnemonic seed.

 ## Usage example:
-Pass your entropy as parameter:
+Pass your entropy as parameter.
+It should be a string of 256 bits (0 and 1 chars):

 ```
 python3 main.py 001100...00110